walczakw/p1-brilliant-vision/README.md

 - The header would benefit from having a hamburger style for menu items for mobile screens.
 - The Contact form page could be connected to the database to save data entered and sent by the users.
 - The calendar feature could be added so that users can pick exact time and day for the appointment and see the available times/days.
+- The iframe for google map could be added using JavaScript as recommended by google.
+Currently, the WC3 html validator points to error due to the 'width 100%' applied to iframe.
+This was applied to make a map responsive.
+Unfortunately, using JavaScript was out of scope for this project at this time.
 - The whole website could be one scrollable page.
 - The Services section could be expanded so that each service is clickable.
 Users could see more information about each service.
 - Two more sections could be added: 'About Us' and 'Testimonials' to the Home page.
-- The iframe for google map could be added using JavaScipt as recommented by google - using JavaScript was out of scope for this project at this time.
 - The tooltips could be added for the social media icons in the footer.